swiftlang/swift-evolution-metadata-extractor/README.md

 ### Output path

-Use the `--output-path` option (`-o`) to specify a different location or filename.
+Use the `--output-path` option (`-o`) to specify a different output location or filename.

-Uses default filename and writes `proposals.json` to `~/Desktop`:
+If the specified path does not exist, the tool will attempt to create the necessary directories.

+- Use a path ending with no file extension to specify path and use default file name:

   `swift-evolution-metadata-extractor --output-path ~/Desktop`

-Writes `my-metadata.json` at the specified location:
+  > Will write output to `~/Desktop/proposals.json`

+- Use a path ending with a file extension to specify path and file name:

   `swift-evolution-metadata-extractor -o ~/Desktop/my-metadata.json`

-If the specified path does not exist, the tool will attempt to create the necessary directories.
+  > Will write output to `~/Desktop/my-metadata.json`

+- Use the value 'none' to supress output:

+  `swift-evolution-metadata-extractor --output-path none`

 ### Force extract

-By default, the SHA values of previously extracted proposals are used to avoid processing proposals with no changes.
+By default, the SHA values of previously extracted proposals are checked to avoid processing proposals with no changes.

 Use the `--force-extract` option to force all or specified proposals to be fetched and processed.

-To force all proposals to be processed ignoring previous results:
+- Use the value 'all' to force all proposals to be processed, ignoring previous results:
   `swift-evolution-metadata-extractor --force-extract all`

-To force a specific proposal to be processed:
+- Use a proposal identifier to force a specific proposal to be processed:
   `swift-evolution-metadata-extractor --force-extract SE-0287`

-Use the `--force-extract` option multiple times for multiple proposals:
+- Use the `--force-extract` option multiple times for multiple proposals:
   `swift-evolution-metadata-extractor --force-extract SE-0287 --force-extract SE-0123`

 ### Snapshot path

-Use the `--snapshot-path` option to specify a local `evosnapshot` directory during development.
+Use the `--snapshot-path` option to specify a local `evosnapshot` directory as a data source during development.

-Use the value 'default' to specify a default snapshot of all evolution proposals.
+- Use the value 'default' to specify a default snapshot of all evolution proposals:
   `swift-evolution-metadata-extractor --snapshot-path default`

-See _Snapshots for development and testing_ for more information about snapshots.
+See [Snapshots for Development and Testing](#snapshots-for-development-and-testing) for more information about snapshots.

 ### Verbose output